ucsd-ml-arts/generative-audio-zizhen-wang/README.md

 ## Model/Data

-La companella
+- La companella
+- "La campanella" (Italian for "The little bell") is the nickname given to the third of Franz Liszt's six Grandes études de Paganini, S. 141 (1851).
+It is in the key of G-sharp minor.
+This piece is a revision of an earlier version from 1838, the Études d'exécution transcendente d'après Paganini, S. 140.
+Its melody comes from the final movement of Niccolò Paganini's Violin Concerto No. 2 in B minor, where the tune was reinforced metaphorically by a 'little handbell'.
+This is portrayed by the top note jumps that need to be played within the timeframe of a 16th note.
-This is a piano song which represents classical style and only one instrument.
+- This is a piano song which represents classical style and only one instrument.